 How much is a home HIV test kit?

-An HIV test kit such as the Home Access tests are commonly sold between $40 and $70 for one test.
+An HIV test kit such as the Home Access tests is commonly sold between $40 and $70 for one test.
 On the other hand, non-FDA authorized tests are normally retailed for $20 or less, but may not remain on the market for long.
 The FDA oversees sales in America of any test unwarranted by the FDA to make sure that no misrepresentation takes place.
-Sadly, a number of these non-FDA approved manufacturers guarantee precision and confirmation of results, much to the detriment of the many who buy these kits without engaging in sufficient research.
+Sadly, a number of these non-FDA approved manufacturers guarantee precision and confirmation of results, much to the detriment of the many who buy these kits without engaging insufficient research.